Fair Active Learning: Solving the Labeling Problem in Insurance: Problem formulation

 \section{Problem formulation}

-With the recent democratization of machine learning models in insurance, multi-class classification is now often considered in the actuarial sciences~\cite{liu2014using, gao2019convolutional, blier2020machine, richman_2021, so2021cost} since many applications can naturally fall under this category (e.g. claim frequency modeling, risk segmentation, churn prediction, ...).
-Note that some of these applications were traditionally handled by a regression task, dealing with a discrete probability distribution.

-This section provides the theoretical framework and some mathematical notations.
-First we introduce different measures to quantify the quality of a (binary or multi-class) classification and then, we present a fairness criterion.
+This section introduces the theoretical framework and mathematical notations.
+First, we discuss the necessity of (binary and multi-class) classification in insurance.
+Subsequently, we delve into various measures for assessing the quality of such classification tasks, followed by the presentation of a selected fairness criterion.